ArvindHarinder1/PrivatePreviewDocs/Troubleshooting.md

 https://localhost:8585/ecma2host_connectorName/scim

 1. Ensure that you are using a valid certificate.
-Please see Appendix F for instructions on how to create a valid certificate.
+Navigating the settings tab of the ECMA host allows you to generate a new certificate.

-1. Restart the provisioning agent by navigating to the task bar on your VM \&gt; searching for the Microsoft Azure AD Connect provisioning agent \&gt; Right click stop and then start
+1. Restart the provisioning agent by navigating to the task bar on your VM by searching for the Microsoft Azure AD Connect provisioning agent.
+Right click stop and then start.

 ## How do I troubleshoot configuration of the ECMA host?